-2. Electronic Communication Communications Outside of Board Meetings
+2. Communications Outside of Board Meetings

-E-mailCommunications to, by, and among a quorum of Board members outside of a legally called Board meeting, in their capacity as Board members, shall not be used for the purpose of discussing deliberating toward a decision on community college business.
+Communications to, by, and among a quorum of Board members outside of a legally called Board meeting, in their capacity as Board members, shall not be used for the purpose of deliberating toward a decision on community college business.
 This includes electronic communication.
-E-mailElectronic communications among Board members shall be limited to: (1) disseminating information, and (2) messages not involving deliberation, debate, or decision-making.
+Electronic communications among Board members shall be limited to messages not involving deliberation, debate, or decision-making.

-E-mailElectronic communications may contain:
+Electronic communications may contain: